gustavogiao/crypto-lab-symmetric-java/README.md

-# Java Cryptography Suite - Usage Instructions (English)
+# Java Cryptography Suite - Usage Instructions

 A symmetric cryptography toolkit implemented in Java for the course **Information Security** (3rd Year, 1st Semester).
 This project focuses on secure key generation, file encryption/decryption using AES and IV-based schemes, and support for user-defined cryptographic transformations.